ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2024-05-13】[Suchitra-Sahoo / AgriLearnNetwork](https://github.com/Suchitra-Sahoo/AgriLearnNetwork) - Agrilearn Network is a comprehensive platform designed to empower farmers with essential insights and resources for successful agriculture practices.
+Our platform serves as an indispensable resource, offering a holistic approach enriched with detailed guidance, in-depth knowledge and strategic management approaches across various facets of farming.
+* 【2024-05-13】[Anishkagupta04 / RAPIDOC-HEALTHCARE-WEBSITE-](https://github.com/Anishkagupta04/RAPIDOC-HEALTHCARE-WEBSITE-) - It is an online platform based on providing healthcare facilites to the user and information regarding hospital like availability of beds, total number of patients,,helping user to prebook appointments for OPD ,check availability of blood groups in hospitals and many more .
 * 【2024-05-12】[x8BitRain / webXash](https://github.com/x8BitRain/webXash) - WIP Improved version of xash3d emscripten in the browser
 * 【2024-05-12】[Its-Aman-Yadav / Community-Site](https://github.com/Its-Aman-Yadav/Community-Site) - This is open source village community site
 * 【2024-05-12】[piug-07 / blogzen-OpenSource](https://github.com/piug-07/blogzen-OpenSource) - A collection of resources categorised by tech domains, languages, expertise and much more.
 Blogzen gives you a quick access to all the resources that you could need at a single place, with a click!